R4DDER5/CZ/new-project-scope.md

 The new site will need the ability to generate reports based on user submissions, any reports will need to be branded accordingly to related client.
 The existing format for reports is a PDF, this format is still required but other options should be considered and explored to easily present responses to clients and staff.

 The new site will require the implementation of data analytics and tracking so that candidate performance can be monitored.
 Any reporting or analytics need to be simple to use with a requirement to enable multiple admin users and potentially clients to view depending on access level(s).

 The new site will be accepting user generated submissions mainly in the process of uploading documents required for evaluation.
 The documents will contain highly sensitive information, therefore serious consideration will be needed into types of encryption and security of data storage.
 Notification of when documents are ready for evaluation is essential.

 The new site will need to be using the latest technology, allowing seamless updates for business continuity.
 Be able to adapt quick in response to new technologies.
-Have backup and disaster recovery plan and include its own GIT repository for revisions blah blah blah
+Have backup and disaster recovery plan and include its own GIT repository for revisions.

 There may be a requirement for human resource functionality but this is yet to be decided.

-There may be requirements for further features such as Video Interviews and Gamification, so the system needs the ability to be customised and developed further.
+Phase 2 of the project is likely to incorporate features such as Video Interviews and Gamification, so the system needs the ability to be customised and developed further to accomodate these and additional feature requests.

 The scope and tasks required to complete this project will follow the time-lines outlined within in order to deliver the components at the associated times.
 A list of deliverables and assumptions is included herein.